KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/delay_grab.rst

 .. contents::

 This effect is available from the misc group.

-"Delayed frame blitting mapped on a time bitmap"
+This is the `Frei0r delaygrab <https://www.mltframework.org/plugins/FilterFrei0r-delaygrab/>`_ MLT filter by Bill Spinhover, Andreas Scheffler and Jaromil.

-This is the `frei0r.delaygrab <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-delaygrab>`_ MLT filter by Bill Spinhover, Andreas Scheffler and Jaromil
+Delayed frame blitting mapped on a time bitmap.

 https://youtu.be/t6rsEdDiuAQ

 https://youtu.be/vh63RxHm8Lg